lgbt-foundation/whitepaper/pinkpaper.md

 Third-party services (of both type) would generally like to be **discovered** by Users on the network.
 Additionally, Content Creators would like to monetize their content, which incentivizes them to produce more content for Users.
 To this end, we propose potential models that may help achieve these aims.

-#### Potential model - Discovery-staking Mechanism
+#### Potential Models - Discovery-staking Mechanism

 Under the assumption that the network accommodates lists, we propose appropriate (ordered) directories of third-party services<sup>appe-4</sup> (which are categorized both conceptually and geographically) could be created for Users to consume.
 This inevitably introduces the potential for competition in listing on directories in each geographical region (or supercity) where the network operates.
 These lists will utilize a discovery algorithm which will take into account a number of tokens staked by the third-party service.
 Staked tokens are locked in for a fixed period of time in exchange for a higher score in the discovery algorithm (which will take into account other metrics as well such as followers etc).
-This could apply to both External Organisations and Third-party services.
+This could apply to both External Organizations and Third-party services.
 The staking and directory listing would need to be subject to separate terms and conditions, are considered in depth from a technical, legal and practical standpoint.

 For a particular geographical region or directory type, an organization stakes LGBT Token to contribute to weighting in the algorithm.
 The actual weighting is determined both by the number of tokens held and the time for which they are held.
 For any amount of tokens ![S](http://latex.codecogs.com/gif.latex?%5Cinline%20S) staked, the staking-weight of these tokens after being held for a time ![t](http://latex.codecogs.com/gif.latex?%5Cinline%20t) is